 The firm has an extensive international arbitration practice handling cases before the major international arbitral institutions.
-Astigarraga Davis is routinely engaged in international arbitrations arising out of Latin America.
+Sequor Law is routinely engaged in international arbitrations arising out of Latin America.
 The firm’s cases often have little or no connection to the United States.
 Many of the firm’s engagements deal exclusively with foreign law, and the firm handles cases in both English and Spanish.
 Its lawyers are also active in arbitration initiatives.
-José Astigarraga, for example, was one of ten delegates appointed by the US government to advise the NAFTA Commission on the development and use of international arbitration and alternative dispute resolution.
-He served as vice-president of the London Court of International Arbitration for many years, and is a member of the ICC Commission on Arbitration.

-Astigarraga Davis litigates in US federal and state courts at the trial and appellate levels.
-The firm is well versed in all aspects of international litigation including issues involving personal jurisdiction, forum non conveniens, and choice of law issues.
+The firm litigates in US federal and state courts at the trial and appellate levels.
+The firm is well versed in all aspects of international litigation including issues involving personal jurisdiction, forum non conveniens and choice of law issues.
 The firm often represents foreign litigants in obtaining or opposing discovery assistance from US courts pursuant to 28 USC § 1782, which authorises discovery in the US to obtain evidence for use in foreign proceedings, either pending or contemplated.
-Using its extensive international experience, multilingual capabilities, multicultural background and broad network of regional contacts, the firm manages substantial disputes in Latin America having administrative, criminal, or other complicating dimensions and supervises litigation in courts there.
+Using its extensive international experience, multilingual capabilities, multicultural background and broad network of regional contacts, the firm also manages substantial disputes in Latin America having administrative, criminal, or other complicating dimensions and supervises litigation in courts there.

 The firm’s work includes asset recovery and fraud prosecution.
 Working with an international network of contacts developed over the years, the firm seeks to preserve and recover fraudulently obtained assets transferred and concealed around the globe.
 In 2013, practice head Edward H Davis, Jr was awarded the global "Lawyer of the Year" award for asset recovery from Who’s Who Legal, its first award ever in that field.
-He received the award again in 2014, 2015 and again in 2016.
-The firm also won Who’s Who Legal “Firm of the Year Award” for this practice area in 2015 and 2016.
+He received the award again in 2014 and 2015.
+The firm also won Who’s Who Legal “Firm of the Year Award” for this practice area in 2015.
 Among its engagements in this field, Astigarraga Davis acts as co-general counsel to the joint liquidators of Stanford International Bank, in connection with the liquidation of the Antigua-based bank at the centre of a multibillion dollar fraud affecting more than 20,000 victims.
 The firm has been involved in liquidation-related activities and litigation across the globe.

 1001 Brickell Bay Drive, 9th Floor